 I needed to see the rotor's position with the engine running.

 Source a spare distributor cap.
 Or purchase one from local discount auto store or a mail order store.
-(In my case I used a perfectly good distributor cap) Drill a one-inch hole in the distributor cap directly opposite the number one spark plug's distributor wire.
+(In my case I used a perfectly good distributor cap).
+Drill a one-inch hole in the distributor cap directly opposite the number one spark plug's distributor wire. (yellow arrow photograph below).

-The objective is to adjust the optical trigger so it is fires the coil when the rotor (red arrow photograph below) is pointing exactly to the number one plug wire on the distributor cap. (blue arrow) with the engine running.
+(Photograph below) The objective is to adjust the optical trigger so it is fires the coil when the rotor (red arrow) is pointing exactly to the number one plug wire on the distributor cap. (blue arrow) with the engine running.

-If timed correctly, it means that the width of the rotor (blue arrow) passing by the distributor caps contact (red arrow) is enough to handle the added rotor movement resulting from timing advancement initiated by the vacuum advance module.
+As the photograph below shows, if timed correctly, then the width of the rotor (green arrow) passing by the distributor caps contact (yellow arrow) is enough to handle the added rotor movement resulting from timing advancement initiated by the vacuum advance module.

 Install modified distributor cap and start engine.
 Timing should be at 10 degrees BTDC.
 Maximum 900 RPM.
 Vacuum advance disconnected.
-Connect timing light (blue arrow) to number one spark plug lead and, using the timing light pulse, observe position of rotor at the hole at the number one plug position of the distributor cap. (red arrow)
+Connect timing light (green arrow photograph below) to number one spark plug lead and, using the timing light pulse, observe position of rotor at the hole at the number one plug position of the distributor cap. (yellow arrow).

-With the engine at 900 RPM and the vacuum advance module disconnected, the rotor should be pointing Exactly at the number one plug wire on the distributor cap.
-Adjust optical trigger if necessary.
+With the engine at 900 RPM and the vacuum advance module disconnected, the rotor should be pointing Exactly at the number one plug wire on the distributor cap. (yellow arrow photograph below) Adjust optical trigger if necessary.

 Project complete.
 Take your time on this.
 If you want the car to run properly, there is only one way to do this project.